-A mere amendment to the discretionary factors in the assessment of the 'service contractor' test is not be a sufficient change.
+A mere amendment to the discretionary factors in the assessment of the "service contractor" test is not be a sufficient change.
 The key problems in the legislation would still remain:

-- 1. "Labour hire" is not defined in the Act, so there is a high risk that service contractors will be assessed in the same way as traditional labour hire; and - 2.
-Service contractors could still be captured by the 'same job, same pay' provisions unless they can litigate their way out through a narrowly applied exception. - 3.
+- 1. "Labour hire" is not defined in the Bill, so there is a high risk that service contractors will be assessed in the same way as traditional labour hire; and - 2.
+Service contractors could still be captured by the "same job, same pay" provisions unless they can litigate their way out through a narrowly applied exception. - 3.
 Decisions of the Fair Work Commission have confirmed that it is not even necessary for there to be another employee performing 'the same job' for a 'same job, same pay' order to be made.
-44 The Commission has also made orders requiring unskilled workers who do not even work at the mine site to be paid the same as skilled workers on site.
-45 This is the opposite of the Prime Minister's previous statements that the legislation was targeted to where there were 'two Australians working side by side, doing the same hours and the same job, with the same qualifications'.
-46
+The Commission has also made orders requiring unskilled workers who do not even work at the mine site to be paid the same as skilled workers on site.
+This is the opposite of the Prime Minister's previous statements that the legislation was targeted to where there were 'two Australians working side by side, doing the same hours and the same job, with the same qualifications'. - 4.
+The legislation does not protect the legitimate uses of labour hire as it is not limited to situations where the purpose of engaging labour hire was to undercut pay and conditions.
+This is the opposite of the government's previous promise that it would only apply to the 'limited circumstances in which host employers use labour hire to deliberately undercut the bargained wages and conditions set out in enterprise agreements made with their employees'.48